Estimation of Risk Contributions with MCMC: MCMC estimators

-Typically, proposal distribution $q$ is selected from a certain class of distributions.
-To find a suitable $q$, several classes are in order.
-First, if $q(\bx,\by)=f(\by-\bx)$ for some pdf $f$, then the candidate $\bX_{\ast}$ is drawn according to the process
+Typically, proposal distribution $q$ is selected among certain classes of distributions.
+To find an appropriate $q$ depending on the target distribution, several classes of proposal distributions are presented in order.
+First, if the proposal function is of the form $q(\bx,\by)=f(\by-\bx)$ for some density $f$, the candidate $\bX_{\ast}$ is drawn according to the following process: